 According to Peg Dawson of the Seaport Coast Mental Health Center, as many as 30% of children suffer from sleep disorders.
-For the math-challenged, this amounts to three in ten children who suffer from a lack of restful and restorative sleep or do not sleep well.
+This amounts to three in ten children suffering from a lack of restful and restorative sleep.

 Much research has been done to indicate that getting enough sleep is critical for the daily restoration of chemicals in our brains, in specific, and our bodies, in general, as well as for healthy brain development in young people.
-The idea that three in ten children may not develop as quickly or normally due to a sleep disorder is appalling and certainly deserves our attention in this column.
+The idea that three in ten children may not develop as quickly or normally due to a sleep disorder is appalling and certainly deserves our attention as parents.

 Before talking about pathology and sleep problems, let us begin by talking about what happens when we sleep well.
 Without some definition of what is normal, it profits us not to discuss what is abnormal.

 Most sleep research has been done on adults.
 The seminal work in this area was done by James Dement, who is still recognized as the father of sleep research.
-Dement has made several films that are commercially available (see Dement and Vaughn (1999) The Promise of Sleep for details) and provide insight into what goes on inside our brains at night when we sleep.
-Basically, Dement found that the brain’s electrical activity undergoes important changes at various “stages” of sleep during the night.
-However, these stages may be assigned to one of two basic kinds of sleep: Rapid Eye Movement (REM) and Non-Rapid Eye Movement Sleep (Non-REM).
+Dement has made several films that are commercially available (see Dement and Vaughn (1999) The Promise of Sleep for details) and provides insight into what goes on inside our brains at night when we sleep.
+Basically, Dement found that the brain’s electrical activity undergoes important changes at various stages of sleep during the night.
+However, these stages may be assigned to one of two basic kinds of sleep: rapid eye movement (REM) and non-rapid eye movement sleep (Non-REM).
 The former occurs during dreaming, and the latter occurs during non-dream sleep time.